diegosmorf/AmberEggApi/README.md

 IntegrationTests:Longer running, more involved tests that test the integration of multiple components and external dependencies as Database/Email.

-AcceptanceTests: SpecFlow acceptance tests project (may modify data, so are meant to run in non-production environments)

 ## You shouldn't find:

   - Binaries committed to source control.